UjvalBanda/FSE100_repo/README.md

-There are going to be both Raw files and a seperate copy of the file where edits can be made.
+There are going to be both Raw files and a seperate copy of the file where edits should be made.

 Raw files -
 1)init.m